SoftwareAG/cumulocity-kpi-trend-widget/README.md

 <img src="/assets/img-preview.png" />

+> ### ⚠️ This project is no longer under development.
+Please use [Cumulocity KPI Trend Widget Plugin](https://github.com/SoftwareAG/cumulocity-kpi-trend-widget-plugin) for Application Builder >=2.x.x and Cumulocity >=1016.x.x⚠️
 ## Features
 * Supports measurements from a single device
 * Allows color customization for KPI and the trend chart.